 Susan Reed and James Karen divored in June 1967 after 17 years of marriage.
 Susan Reed was an octogenarian senior citizen when she died from natural causes in a New York nursing home in April 2010.

 Buster Keaton had become like a father to James Karen, and he was godfather to Karen’s son Reed.
 Buster Keaton was a septuagenarian senior citizen when he died in Feb.
 1966 at the age of 70 from lung cancer.
 James Karen was later presented with “The Buster Award”, by The International Buster Keaton Society, for the person who demonstrates professional excellence in the tradition of Buster Keaton.
 Karen appears as himself in several documentaries and biographies about Buster Keaton, including most recently as an octogenarian senior citizen in So Funny It Hurt: Buster Keaton & MGM (2004).

 James Karen began his film career in 1965, playing Dr. Adam Steele in the low budget horror film Frankenstein Meets the Space Monster.
 It was the first of what would be many horror movies in his career.
-Below, almost 50 years later, in 2014 a now nonagenarian senior citizen James Karen recalled his experience filming Frankenstein Meets the Space Monster for the New York Film Academy.
+Almost 50 years later, Karen recalled his experience filming Frankenstein Meets the Space Monster for the New York Film Academy.

 According to Hans Conried: A Biography author Suzanne Gargiulo, it was while touring in a summer 1965 production of Absence of a Cello that James Karen met fellow character and voice actor Hans Conried, and another lifetime friendship was formed between Conried and Karen.